 In Blog

-Long story short: Even if you’ve moved long-distance (across the country) or a short distance (across town), you want to review our Moving to a New City Checklist.
+Long story short: Even if you’ve moved long-distance (across the country) or a short distance (across town), you’ll want to review our Moving to a New City Checklist.

 Before the Move

-Prior to the big day, leave yourself plenty of time to get your moving supplies.
-These include packing supplies, moving boxes and other packing materials, important documents, medical records.
+Prior to the big day, leave yourself plenty of time to get your moving and packing supplies together.
+These include packing supplies such as moving boxes and other packing materials (even towels and packing paper).

 Be sure to also leave your contact information with your old landlord (if you’ve been renting) so they can send you your security deposit if you have one coming back to you.